TacticalMetaphysics/LiSE/README.md

 # Programming interface

-LiSE itself is a Python library.
-It has few external dependencies, and those it has are pure-Python libraries, so it can be used in any game engine that supports Python as a scripting language.
+LiSE itself is a Python library with few external dependencies.
+It should work wherever you have a Python interpreter, including eg. other game engines like Panda3D that have Python compiled in.

 The LiSE world model is a collection of graph structures called "Characters" that are customized so that some nodes are considered